-2. Progression of disease on or after at least 1, but no more than 2, lines of anti-cancer therapy (at least 1 must have been platinum-based, and prior treatment with hormone therapies do not count toward this number); evidence of progression by two radiographic imaging studies/scans must be available for submission to the study sponsor
+2. Progression of disease on or after platinum doublet therapy, with no more than 2 lines of prior anti-cancer therapy (hormone therapies do not count toward this number) for recurrent or advanced (≥Stage IIIB) disease; evidence of progression by two radiographic imaging studies/scans must be available for submission to the study sponsor

 3. Availability of formalin-fixed, paraffin-embedded archival tumor tissue from a previous surgery/biopsy; or, if unavailable, agreement to a new biopsy to obtain a tissue sample from an easily accessible tumor lesion prior to study treatment initiation